 - Three of the best books on memory that I know of are Steven Rose, The Making of Memory: From Molecules to Mind, Rusiko Bourtchouladze, Memories Are Made of This: The Biological Building Blocks of Memory and A.R.
 Luria, The Mind of a Mnemonist: A Little Book About a Vast Memory

 - Memory: An Anthology, edited by A.S.
-Byatt and Harriet Harvey Wood, is a rich and interesting compilation of texts on memory, unusual in including the scientific alongside essays and extracts from the literary word (but nothing on film)
+Byatt and Harriet Harvey Wood, is a rich and interesting compilation of texts on memory, unusual in having the scientific alongside essays and extracts from the literary word (but nothing on film).
+It includes the essay by Ulric Neisser cited above

 - The academic news site The Conversation, has published a number of good, accessible articles on developments in memory studies